Graduate Apprenticeship Programme

 The University of Dundee is one of the providers of a major new programme of Graduate Apprenticeships launched by Skills Development Scotland (SDS).

-Graduate Apprenticeships are a new type of degree being offered this year by University of Dundee.
-The combination of work-based learning and high quality education allows both employers and students to benefit in a number of ways.
+Graduate Apprenticeships are a combination of work-based learning and high quality education, allowing both employers and students to benefit in a number of ways.

 What is a Graduate Apprenticeship?